On-demand services

 Although rare infections are possible, PrEP is still highly effective at preventing HIV when taken correctly.

 Yes, you need a prescription for PrEP.
 After we get your health information and lab work, we will determine if PrEP is appropriate for you.
-If it is, our health care provider will prescribe the medication to a nearby pharmacy or the mail-order pharmacy of your choice.
+If it is, a clinical pharmacist will prescribe the best treatment option for you.

 PEP